This post contains affiliate links that earn commissions for this website from qualifying purchases.

-This one of my favorite writing resources of all time.
+This is one of my favorite writing resources of all time.
 It is subtitled “An Introduction to Poetry,” but it’s full of concepts that can benefit any form of writing.

 Whether you write fiction, articles, essays, or blog posts, Perrine’s Sound and Sense will enhance the way you perceive and use language to communicate an idea, a scene, or information.